noelbeane/Mosaic-Grid/README.md

 Mosaic Grid
 ==============

 Mosaic Grid is a responsive theme designed to surface content in easy to swallow chunks that encourage further exploration with less clutter and more substance.
-The main content area utilizes the **Masonry** cascading grid layout library.
+The main content area is built with the [**Masonry**](http://masonry.desandro.com/) cascading grid layout.
 This Javascript library places elements in optimal position based on available vertical space.

 From the smallest handheld device to the largest flat screen Mosaic Grid offers a clean presentation at any scale.
 The default breakpoints are broken into four recognizable sizes (small, medium, large, and x-large), where small represents most handheld devices and large represents your average desktop computer.
 Feel free to add or remove breakpoints in the **media_queries.scss** file located in the **sass/** folder.
 This is a good time to discuss the file structure of the download.